AaltoAsia/O-MI/AgentDeveloperGuide.md

     }
 ```

-This adds an *internal agent* of class `agents.ExternalAgentListener` named
+This adds an *internal agent* of class `agents.ExternalAgentListener` with agent name
-ExternalAgentListener to O-MI Node.
-ExternalAgentListener will now listen to
+`ExternalAgentListener`. *ExternalAgentListener* will now listen to
 given port of given interface for O-DF formatted data.
 Timeout in config
-definens how long will ExternalAgentListener wait for binding and unbinding of
+defines how long will *ExternalAgentListener* wait for binding and unbinding of
 given port before failing.

 When *external agents* are enabled, any program that pushes O-DF formatted data to the TCP
-port defined in configuration of `ExternalAgentListener` will be writen to O-MI Node.
+port will be writen to O-MI Node.

 Program that act as *external agent* can be written with any programming language.
 See
 [the simple python example](https://github.com/AaltoAsia/O-MI/blob/master/agentExample.py).